tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

     bool public ended;
 ```

 * We need a way to set when an auction's bidding period has closed and the auction has ended.
-We are going to track this with a pubic `bool` named ended.
+We are going to track this with a pubic `bool` named `ended`.

-Define the two events that we are going to use to log data for our frontend dApp.
+Define the two events that we are going to use to log data for our front-end dApp.

 ```solidity
     // Events that will be emitted on changes.